carodew/carodew.github.io/_posts/projects/ux/2014-01-01-pdk-renewals.md

 ##Results##

-Renewal rates right after implementation not only showed an increase in membership renewals, but that more members were renewing at earlier touchpoints during campaign.
+Renewal rates right after implementation not only showed an increase in membership renewals, but that more members were renewing at earlier touch points during campaign.